P/E Ratio (Price-to-Earnings Ratio) in Telecom

 Example Telecom Companies to Analyze

-Use the Equiscale Screener โ to filter telecom stocks by p/e ratio and other metrics.
+Filter telecom stocks by p/e ratio and other metrics:

 Key Takeaways

-- P/E Ratio (Price-to-Earnings Ratio) in telecom should be compared against sector peers, not the market average.
+- P/E Ratio (Price-to-Earnings Ratio) in telecom should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: High capex (spectrum + towers), oligopoly market, ARPU-driven, heavy debt from spectrum auctions.